Monitoring BIM projects in graphs

 Define project properties

 After you have created a new project you can now change the project’s properties so that it meets your requirements.
-Go to your project’s Settings page in BIMcollab Cloud Click on any property and then on the ‘New’ button to create a new value In ...
+Do you want to advance your knowledge about BIMcollab Cloud?
+Go to our BIMcollab Academy and enroll in the BIMcollab Cloud course.
+Go ...

 Good issue management